-The school will be required to show progress toward meeting the goals established in its OIP School Improvement Plan.
-The OIP School Improvement Plan will be reviewed at monthly board meetings and updated as needed.
+The school will be required to show progress toward meeting the goals established in its school improvement plan.
+The school improvement plan will be reviewed at monthly board meetings and updated as needed.
 Revised plans will be submitted to the Sponsor.

-Schools newly chartered with Charter School Specialists will establish an OIP School Improvement Plan by September 30th.
+Schools newly chartered with Charter School Specialists will establish an school improvement plan by September 30th.